BhavyeMathur/boltzmann-machines-and-hopfield-networks/README.md

 ## Boltzmann Machines

-Boltzmann machines introduce significantly more stochasticity into the learning and inference processes compared to Hopfield networks and can be used to learn more complex data.
+A Boltzmann Machine (BM) introduces significantly more stochasticity into the learning and inference processes compared to Hopfield networks and can be used to learn more complex data.

 | ![](models/food_bm.A.png)  | ![](models/food_hopfield.png) | ![](output/burger_bm.gif) | ![](output/burger.gif) |
 |----------------------------|-------------------------------|---------------------------|------------------------|
 | Boltzmann Machine          | Hopfield Network              | Boltzmann Machine         | Hopfield Network       |

-The Boltzmann machine's state is defined by  visible neurons $ v\in \{0,1\}^D$ and hidden neurons $ h\in \{0,1\}^K$.
+The Boltzmann machine's state is defined by  visible neurons $v\in \{0,1\}^D$ and hidden neurons $h\in \{0,1\}^K$.
 Its parameters are the following weights,

 1. visible-to-visible neurons $A\inℝ^{D\times D}$
 2. hidden-to-hidden neurons $B\inℝ^{K\times K}$